- November 8, 2011

 "L.A.
 Noire" is a detective crime thriller set in 1940s Los Angeles.
 As detective Cole Phelps, players solve a variety of cases while navigating the city's criminal underworld.
 Realistic facial capturing technology creates a unique and immersive gameplay experience, allowing for interrogations and investigations that lead to arresting and convicting suspects.

-- The linear narrative limits replayability, and many players find the overall experience can become monotonous over extended play sessions.
+- The linear narrative structure limits replayability, as many players find the outcomes predictable after the first playthrough.

 L.A.
 Noire